Kebab: Shashlik

+Vegetarian kebab

+A vegetarian kebab is a kebab made without meat.
+It can be made with several meat alternatives, including soya protein and cheese.

 Kebab in Western culture

 Kebab cuisine has spread around the world together with Muslim influence.
 Although non-Muslim Westerners may be increasingly familiar with some of the many other international kebab dishes, only two have become an established and widely popular part of the culture in many Western countries.
 In English, the word kebab commonly refers to shish kebab and, outside of North America, to döner kebab or related fast-food dishes.
 These dishes are also served in many other countries, where they may have different names.

 Kebabs have also met opposition: in Italy, several cities banned kebab shops in order to preserve Italian culinary culture.
 Many protested against these bans as "racist".
+Kebabs have also been invoked in anti-immigrant rhetoric, especially in online contexts, such as the "remove kebab" slogan.

 Shish kebab

 In English, kebab, or in North America also kabob, often occurring as shish kebab, is now a culinary term for small pieces of meat cooked on a skewer.
-The word kebab, most likely derived from Arabic, has been used with various spellings in this sense since at least the 17th century, while the Oxford English Dictionary records the earliest known publication of the term shish kebab, derived from şiş kebap, in 1914.
+The word kebab, most likely derived from Persian, has been used with various spellings in this sense since at least the 17th century, while the Oxford English Dictionary records the earliest known publication of the term shish kebab, derived from şiş kebap, in 1914.

+There are two etymologies suggested for Shish Kabob in the Persian dictionary of Dehkhoda: Shish being the Persian word "Shish" for the number 6, which refers to the original six pieces of meat of a standard Kabob skewer, or "Shish" being driven from Late Middle Persian "Sich" meaning a skewer.
+The word "Kabob" is most probably driven from the Arhameic word kbābā (to roast).

 In many English-speaking countries, it refers to the now well-known dish prepared with marinated meat or seafood together with vegetables such as onions, tomatoes, and bell peppers threaded onto the skewer, also sometimes known as shashlik.
 This preparation is different from the typical Turkish shish kebab style, where vegetables are usually cooked on a separate skewer.
 Shish kebabs are customarily prepared in homes and restaurants, and are usually cooked on a grill or barbecue, or roasted in an oven.

 The word kebab may also be used as a general term in English to describe any similar-looking skewered food, such as brochette, satay, souvlaki, yakitori, or numerous small chunks of any type of food served on a stick.
-This is different from its use in the Middle East, where shish (Persian/Mazandarani: شیش, şiş) is the word for skewer, while kebab comes from the word for grilling.
+This is different from its use in the West Asia, where shish (Persian/Mazandarani: شیش, şiş) is the word for skewer, while kebab comes from the word for grilling.